Is It Normal to Feel Sick After Massage? Let's Find Out

 For one many people believe the process of getting a massage can cause a release of toxins from the body.
 As these toxins are released, they can make you feel nauseous or lightheaded.

-Others believe that experiencing sickness after massage can be a result of the body being overstimulated.
+Others believe that experiencing sickness after massage can be a result of the human body being overstimulated.

 But what if we told you that there are other reasons you might feel sick after a massage?